-AUT 201 Engine Performance IV
+Engine Performance IV

-Lab fee Prerequisites: AUT114, AUT115, AUT 116, AUT 117, AUT 118, AUT 119, Corequisite: AUT 200
+Prerequisites: AUT114, AUT115, AUT 116, AUT 117, AUT 118, AUT 119,

 This advanced course is designed to provide the student with hands-on techniques to inspection, diagnose and repair of complex engine and computer control systems on modern automobiles.
 Advanced diagnostic procedures will be used to troubleshoot and diagnose the engines electrical, ignition, fuel and emissions systems.
 An understanding of employment opportunities, "pertaining to engine performance", will be discussed.
 While utilizing these tasks, ASE certification principles will be highly stressed and applied in this course.